“Traveling: it leaves you speechless, and then turns you into a storyteller.” Or, blogger. 🙂

 That’s my extent of knowledge on plants; though, I can tell you if they are visually appealing.
 In essence, the Marsh-Billings-Rockefeller gardens do not disappoint.

 Towards the end of the afternoon, we meandered our way back to the main “commercial” area of Woodstock.
 You won’t find many chain stores here, though.

 Lined with quaint boutiques, the busier streets of Woodstock gave me a homey, close-knit town-vibe (Stars Hollow, is it you!?)

 The Vermont Flannel Company, USA, is a family owned business, engineering flannel everything: coats, hoodies, pajamas, and even flannel pet-apparel!
 Just one example of the captivating Woodstock attraction.

 Even the inside of the boutiques radiated small-town charm.
 I just had to snap a selfie here *cue teeny-bopper-valley-girl voice*.

 A few steps down the street you find yourself at F.H.
 Gillingham & Sons General Store.

 Situated in its original 1886 location, the General Store offers modern and vintage products alike.
 The current store owners, still in the same family line of original store founders, pride themselves on their ancestors’ business philosophy: your money’s worth or your money back.

 This remarkable walk through history is definitely worth your time if you ever happen upon Woodstock, Vermont.

-To end the day, we picked up some modern necessities from Gillingham’s and headed home to prepare for our week of activity.
+To end the day, we picked up some necessities from Gillingham’s and headed home to prepare for our week’s activity.